Vavarooks/FantasyCreator/README.md

   I remember websites where you can make characters and explore new worlds.
 So to get closer to my dream I decided to try my hand at making a fantasy adventure website.
 One where you can go on quest and find items to sell.
   There would be a leveling system and a battle system where you could level up and upgrade your character's stats.
-I also wanted to have a friends system and guild system so that users on the website could connect with one another and plat together.
+I also wanted to have a friends system and guild system so that users on the website could connect with one another and play together.